Skip to content

 A Great Fossils Adventure in Wadi El Hitan

 A guided tour around Wadi El Hitan would be a good option.
-We highly recommend that you explore the area with a knowledgeable Fayyoumer for an ultimate experience.
+We highly recommend exploring the area with a knowledgeable Fayyoumer for an ultimate experience.
 After all, who is better to give you insight into the geology and history of Wadi El Hitan than a local guide?
 A guide from Fayyoum will have all the true stories to tell you, so be prepared to do a lot of listening!

 Go Hiking in Wadi El Hitan